IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

 - Using Tooling.
 See [Improving result relevance with the tooling](https://cloud.ibm.com/docs/discovery?topic=discovery-improving-result-relevance-with-the-tooling) for more details.
 - Using APIs.
 Watson Discovery provides APIs for performing Relevance Training.

 If your Watson Discovery instance has fairly large number of questions for which relevance training needs to be done, then the tooling method might take much longer compared to the programattic (using APIs) way.
-Also using APIs one need not be online connected to Discovery instance via browser.
+Also, for using APIs, one need not be online connected to Discovery instance via browser.

 This Code Pattern shows, with an example, how relevancy training can be achieved using APIs.